ahsan44411/NLP-comment-sentiment-analysis/README.md

 # Embedding

-An Enbedding layer is added to make word vectors of the comments using <strong>GloVe</strong>.
+An Embedding layer is added to make word vectors of the comments using <strong>GloVe</strong>.

 # Dataset Pre-processing